 Oatmega (chocolate coconut crisp) has 300mg of EPA and DHA (fish oils), 20mg cholesterol (7%DV), zero trans fat, 21g of total carbs (7%DV) and 120mg sodium (5%DV).
 The oatmega bar is also gluten-free and non-GMO.

 Oh Yeah!
 Bar (chocolate caramel) 31g of total carbs (10%DV), 3.5g of polyunsaturated fat, 7g of monounsaturated fat, zero trans fat, 130mg sodium (5%DV), 15 grams of sugar alcohols, 5mg of cholesterol (1% DV) and 76mg of potassium (2% DV).

 Oh Yeah!
 One (chocolate chip cookie dough) has 1g of polyunsaturated fat, 2g of monounsaturated fat, zero trans fat, 110g of potassium 3% DV), 125 mg sodium (5%DV) and 11 g of sugar alcohols.
-This Oh Yeah! bar is also gluten free.
+This Oh Yeah! the bar is also gluten-free.